buildpacks-community/kpack/rfcs/0001-notary-integration.md

         url:       <notary server url>
         secretRef: <secret-name>
   ```
-2. Add a new container after export that uses the notary go client to sign the image.
-The presence or absence of the notary section in the image config will determine if the notary signing container should be executed.
+2. Add image signing functionality to the completion container by passing notary arguments.
+The presence or absence of the notary section in the image config will determine if the notary arguments should be passed to the completion container.
+If the notary arguments are not present, then the completion container should not attempt to sign the image.
 3.
     * The singing container would use `report.toml` to access the image digest.
 The image size would need to be added to `report.toml` or computed by the signer container.
       The `report.toml` must exist in its own volume as export does quite a bit of mangling to the layers volume.